If you’re wondering what to do in Madeira, this travel guide will help you discover the sights beyond its capital city, Funchal.

 Having taken one of these cable car journeys on my previous trip to Madeira, I was keen to try another.
 Dori was less enthusiastic but game.
 The ride was smooth and scenic and the views both up and down the cliff-length waterfall well worth the detour.

 Once at the fajã, there’s little to do except follow the paved road between the cottages and veggie plots and the ocean or simply sit and watch the turquoise waves crashing against the rocks.

 There’s a little café beside the cable car and a picnic bench if you just want to admire the views from the clifftop.
 You’ll need a car to get here.

 The nearby São Vicente Volcanic Centre is well worth a visit.
-If you don’t have your own transport or time to deal with buses, consider this Half Day São Vicent Caves and Volcanic Centre Tour
+If you don’t have your own transport or time to deal with buses, consider this Full Day trip to the north coast from Funchal including the São Vicent Caves.

 If you like roses and have a car, it’s worth making a point of visiting the rose gardens at Quinta do Arco, the largest collection of rose bushes in Portugal.